Harris tries to paint contrast with Trump, arguing ‘it doesn’t have to be this way’ at Ellipse rally

 By Gregory Krieg, CNN

-(CNN) — Kamala Harris on Tuesday night warned Americans that Donald Trump would open up a floodgate of vengeance against his political rivals, including ordinary Americans, while promising that she’d work for the American people.
+(CNN) — Kamala Harris on Tuesday night warned Americans that Donald Trump would open up a floodgate of vengeance against his political rivals, including ordinary citizens, while promising that she’d work she’d work tirelessly for every American.

 “On day one, if elected, Donald Trump would walk into that office with an enemies list.
 When elected, I will walk in with a to-do list full of priorities on what I will get done for the American people.”